It’s beginning to look a lot like Christmas at Disney’s Animal Kingdom. So those visiting the park over the holidays are in for a treat.

 The overhangs are tremendous.

-A few more photos of this area.
+Here are a few more photos of this area.

-When the sun sets the space begins to transform again.
+When the sun sets, the space begins to transform again.

 Every little detail begins to light up.